ylvao/HEL-8048/README.md

 `exam.ipynb` Executable jupyter notebook file containing the exam work

-`exam.html` HTML version of the jupyter notebook containing the exam
+`exam.html` HTML version of the jupyter notebook containing the exam work

+`exam.pdf` PDF version of the jupyter notebook containing the exam work

 `pokemon.csv` Collection of the Pokémon data used in the exam, [retrieved from kaggle](https://www.kaggle.com/datasets/rounakbanik/pokemon?resource=download)